|A B C D E F G H I J K L M N O P Q R S T U V W||VDPAM INDEX|

 In swine, similar comments would apply, but aborting sows and gilts usually will not be ill.
 Even higher antibody titers (1:32,000) may be seen occasionally in infected swine.
 In this species, serovar bratislava is the host-adapted strain to which minimal antibody response is expected and antibody titers resulting from infection with serovar bratislava rarely exceed 1:400.

 Nearly all swine herds are infected with PPV.
-Natural infection usually stimulates (HI) titers, greater than 1:256 (occasionally over 1:10,000) that persist for months.
-Vaccination titers rarely exceed 1:256 and begin to drop by 2 months.
-A titer of 1:512 or greater suggests exposure to natural infection at some time.
+Natural infection usually stimulates (HI) titers, greater than 256 (occasionally over 10,000) that persist for months.
+Vaccination titers rarely exceed 512 and begin to drop by 2 months.
+A titer of greater than or equal to 512 suggests exposure to natural infection at some time.

 Results of the commercial ELISA currently used are reported as S/P ratios, not as actual antibody titers.
 An S/P ratio of 0.40 or greater is considered positive with strong positives reported in the 1.5-4.0 range.
 Recent or active infection may result in value up to 2.5.
 Differential tests for distinguishing field infection from vaccine are currently NOT available.